M66B/FairEmail/docs/FAQ-pl-rPL.md

 *This is an experimental feature!*

-Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
+Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) (basically word counts).
 In the context of FairEmail, a folder is a class.
+So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 You can enable message classification in the miscellaneous settings.
 This will enable learning mode only.